yoavnir/specs2016/specs/docs/alu_adv.md

 The parameters for the `fmap_dump` functions are as follows:
 * *format*.
 Possible values:
   * *txt* or *0* or empty string: textual representation of string and count, with the field width adjusted to fit the largest value of the field.
+This is the default.
   * *lin*: same as *txt*, but surrounded by lines.
   * Integer value: same as *txt*, but the width of the string field is fixed.
   * *csv*: a Commad Seperated Value dataset.
   * *json*: a JavaScript Object Notation dataset.
 * *sortOrder*.
 Possible values:
   * *s*, *sa*, or empty string: Sort by ascending alphabetical order of the string key.
+This is the default.
   * *sd*: Sort by descending alphabetical order of the key.
   * *c* or *ca*: Sort by ascending count numbers -- from least common to most common.
   * *cd*: Sort by descending count numbers -- from most common to rarest.
 * *showPct* - evaluated as boolean.
 If *true* causes the textual formats to print out a percentage.
 Causes the CSV and JSON formats to add a fraction.
+Default is *false*.

 ## Table of Special Functions